 Part intimate meditation app, part continuing education, Liberated Being offers six guided meditations a week, monthly access to guest teachers, a library of embodiment practices, and more for $19.99 per month.

 Brooke says she settled on that price point because she wanted to prioritize accessibility.
 Especially because many of her members work in therapy fields where they’re not making tons and tons of money.

 “I didn’t want it to be another big line item for people.
 Especially because it’s not a class that’s one and done.
 This is more like an ongoing flowing stream that you can dip into and know that it’s always there.”

 To keep things manageable, Brooke also utilizes enrollment periods, which she opens four times a year.
 It helps the membership maintain what she calls a “cocoon-like” feel: “I didn’t want people to feel like new people were constantly entering and trying to find their way around.
 Because it’s not a typical social network.
 It’s a space for collective healing.”

-Even though Liberated Being has only been open since February of this year, Brooke’s membership is already home to nearly 200 members.
+Today, Brooke’s membership is already home to over 200 members.
 And it’s been especially helpful during the pandemic, both for her and for each of her followers.
 “I had been wanting to have the opportunity to focus on my online business instead of client-based work,” she says.
 “And now, that means my followers can get the support they need in real-time and talk about how this global pandemic is affecting them personally.”

 And while Brooke is taking her time, she’s already begun thinking ahead about how to take her membership to new heights.
 In the new year, she’ll be bringing on more teachers.
 And beyond that, she’s hoping to start offering digital retreats, too.